Amos Doolittle

 Amos Doolittle (May 18, 1754 – January 30, 1832) was an American engraver and silversmith, known as "The Revere of Connecticut."
 His engravings included portraits and maps, made in his New Haven, Connecticut studio.
 He became famous for his four engravings depicting the Battles of Lexington and Concord, which were based on his first-hand reconnaissance of the battlefield.

 Life and work

-Born in Cheshire, Connecticut on May 18, 1754, Doolittle became skilled in copper engraving through self-teaching and apprenticeship.
-His first published experiment with the medium began when he enlisted in the New Haven company of the Governor's Guards in 1775.
-Under the leadership of Captain Benedict Arnold, the company arrived in Cambridge, Massachusetts ten days after the Battles of Lexington and Concord at the start of the Revolutionary War.
-Upon arriving in Cambridge, Doolittle took leave to inspect the site of the battle accompanied by Ralph Earl.
-Doolittle interviewed colonial militants and residents to establish the scene while Earl surveyed the site and made drawings.
+Born in Cheshire, Connecticut on May 18, 1754, Doolittle developed his skills in copper engraving through self-study and apprenticeship.
+His first published work in the medium emerged during his enlistment in the New Haven company of the Governor's Guards in 1775.
+Under the leadership of Captain Benedict Arnold, the company arrived in Cambridge, Massachusetts ten days after the Battles of Lexington and Concord, marking the outset of the Revolutionary War.
+Upon arrival, Doolittle obtained leave to inspect the battle site, accompanied by Ralph Earl.
+Doolittle conducted interviews with colonial militants and local residents to establish the scene while Earl surveyed the site and made drawings.
 From these drawings, Doolittle made at least four engraved copper prints of the battle, which were advertised for sale in the December 1775 Connecticut Journal.

-The success of these prints marked the beginning of Doolittle's artistic career.
-He was sought out by many early Americans eager to learn the art of engraving, including James Wilson.
-Doolittle established a shop in New Haven, Connecticut, on the present-day site of Yale University's Old Campus, from where he created portraits, maps, and bookplates.
-Doolittle died on January 30, 1832, and is buried in the Grove Street Cemetery in New Haven.
-His younger brother Eliakim Doolittle (1772-1850) was a composer and schoolteacher.